You are here

 United States v.
 Texas (Sam Sparks, W.D.
 Tex.
 1:02-cv-195)

 Eighteen days before a federal runoff primary election, the Justice Department sought a court order requiring a state to allow overseas voters to use the federal write-in absentee ballot, as provided by the Uniformed and Overseas Citizens Absentee Voting Act of 1986, and the district court granted the requested immediate relief three days later.
-A little more than one year later, use of the federal write-in absentee ballot was provided for by state legislation.
+After a little more than one year, state legislation provided for use of the federal write-in absentee ballot.

 Topics: Absentee ballots; Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA); primary election; section 5 preclearance.